rackerlabs/design-system/_component_design/modal.md

 parent: Content Areas
 layout: component
 category: Components
-usage: Modals to command the user’s attention by obstructing the view of all items not related to the action.
+usage: Use modals to command the user's attention by obstructing the view of all items not related to the action.
 Confirmation modals are the most common form and are used when an action could have a destructive result, such as deleting a server or resetting an API key.
 resource: true
-status: unknown
+status: stable
 preview-image: preview-images/modal.svg
-last-modified: 2017-11-01
+last-modified: 2017-11-08
 ---

 {% include toc.html %}